 Lemon balm’s sweeter flavor profile may not work well in all of the savory dishes that require lemongrass.
 For example, some spicy Thai stir-fried dishes may require a source of lemon flavor with a much less floral flavor profile; other dishes might benefit from sweeter notes.
 Like many members of the mint family, lemon balm is a more delicate herb and cannot stand up to long cooking times.
 You can compensate for this tendency by adding it at the end of your cooking.

 The astringency of lemongrass may not be ideal for sweet preparations, though it may work in some and should work in most savory ones.
 Note also that the outer leaves of fresh lemongrass are fibrous, so they will have to be removed before serving the dish.
 This may mean it will not work as a good substitute for lemon balm in baked goods.
 To get around this, ground lemongrass leaves or the tender inner leaves of the stalk could be used instead.

 Both herbs are good for making tea; however, lemon balm has a specific benefit in that it has anti-anxiety properties that lemongrass will not have.

-When should you use lemon balm and when should you use lemongrass?
+When should you use lemon balm?
+And when should you use lemongrass?

 Use lemon balm leaves in salads or to add a citrus and floral note to salad dressings.
-The herb is versatile in that it makes a good addition to desserts as well, due to its sweetness.
+The herb is versatile in that it makes a good addition to desserts as well due to its sweetness.
 Lemon balm in cookies and cakes can be both visually attractive and provide a delightful flavor.
 Use in cocktails, both for flavoring and as a garnish.